Lessons

 These parts make up the tag <a>.

-SEO experts in the course of experiments came to the conclusion that the “title” attribute does not affect the ranking.
-Search engines prefer to analyze the anchor of the link and the content of the page to which the link leads, instead of the “title” attribute.
+SEO experts in the course of experiments, came to the conclusion that the attribute “title” does not affect the ranking.
+Search engines prefer to analyze the anchor of the link and the content of the page to which the link leads, instead of the content of the “title” attribute.
 Since the destination page is more informative, informative and trusting.
+Here are the links to the research:

 - The link contains an image.
 Then the link will be regarded as a description of the image.